GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Numerical Results

 \subsubsection{Distribution Analysis of Generated CSI Samples}

-We analyzed the distributions of the generated CSI samples in terms of their real, imaginary , and magnitude components, comparing them with the original CSI using the Jensen-Shannon (JS) divergence.
-The results are summarized in Table~\ref{table:BERT:JS}.
-It is seen that CSI samples generated by BERT exhibit the closest distributional similarity to the original CSI across all scenarios.
-In contrast, the baselines produce CSI samples with significantly larger distributional divergences, indicating lower generation quality.
+We first evaluate the quality of the generated CSI from a performance perspective by comparing the performance distributions of the original and generated CSI under the same HBF algorithm.
+The two-sample Kolmogorov-Smirnov (KS) test is adopted to quantify the distributional similarity.
+As summarized in Table~\ref{tab:BERT:KS}, the CSI samples generated by BERT exhibit the closest match to the original data, with the minimum and maximum KS statistics being 0.08 and 0.286, respectively.
+In contrast, the samples generated by UNet and DiT show substantially larger deviations, particularly in CHI with (16,32), where all KS statistics exceed 0.8.
+These results indicate that BERT better preserves the performance-related characteristics of the original CSI.

-In addition, we compare the performance distributions of the original and generated CSI under the same HBF algorithm to assess the quality of the generated CSI.
-We use the two-sample Kolmogorov–Smirnov (KS) test to quantify the similarity between the distributions.
-As summarized in Table~\ref{tab:BERT:KS}, the CSI samples generated by BERT show the closest match to the original data, with the minimum and maximum KS statistics being 0.08 and 0.286, respectively.
-In contrast, the samples generated by UNet and DiT exhibit significantly larger deviations, particularly in CHI with (16,32) where all KS values exceed 0.8.
-These results demonstrate that BERT effectively preserves the statistical properties of the original CSI, making it suitable for data augmentation.
+To further examine the statistical fidelity of the generated CSI, we analyze the distributions of their real, imaginary, and magnitude components and compare them with the original CSI using the Jensen-Shannon (JS) divergence.
+The results in Table~\ref{table:BERT:JS} show that BERT consistently achieves the smallest distributional divergence across all scenarios, whereas the baselines produce significantly larger discrepancies.
+This further confirms that BERT effectively preserves the statistical properties of the original CSI and is therefore well suited for data augmentation.